 Blush-Free: This non-blushing system eliminates the time consuming washdowns between coats typically needed when using traditional 5:1 resin systems.

-Low Odor, Low VOC Content—Better for You and the Environment: Low-VOC, low-odor formula is better for use indoors or outdoors.
+Low Odor, Low VOC, and BPA-Free—Better for You and the Environment: Low-VOC, low-odor formula is better for use indoors or outdoors.
 The low VOC content is especially good for use in areas with environmental restrictions.
+The cured epoxy surface is also BPA-free, making it safer for potential contact with food.

 How to Use TotalBoat High Performance Epoxy Resin